 Main Subheading

 The conditions that give rise to lake-effect snow are complex and depend on several factors, including the temperature difference between the lake and the air, the wind direction, and the distance the air travels over the water (known as the fetch).
 The greater the temperature difference between the lake and the air above, the more intense the snowfall.
 Similarly, a longer fetch allows the air to pick up more moisture, leading to heavier snow.
-Wind direction plays a crucial role as it determines which areas receive the most snow.
+Wind direction matters a lot as it determines which areas receive the most snow.
 Buffalo is particularly susceptible when winds blow from the west or southwest across Lake Erie.
 These winds align perfectly to deliver heavy snow bands directly over the city and its surrounding suburbs.

 Comprehensive Overview